skip to main content

 Background

-At the November 12 Board meeting, a Board Subcommittee composed of Trustees Rich Ginn and Mary Beth Thompson provided a report-out on its review of enrollment, program offerings, and the long-term fiscal health of the District.
-Speaking on behalf of the Subcommittee, Trustee Thompson reported that because TIDE Academy is such a small school, it requires a disproportionate amount of resources to operate over time, and recommended that the Board ask the superintendent to develop and bring forward a clear plan to discuss and consider a possible closure of TIDE Academy at the December 10 board meeting.
+At the November 12 Board meeting, a Temporary Superintendent’s Committee composed of Trustees Rich Ginn and Mary Beth Thompson provided a report-out on its review of enrollment, program offerings, and the long-term fiscal health of the District.
+Speaking on behalf of the Committee, Trustee Thompson reported that because TIDE Academy is such a small school, it requires a disproportionate amount of resources to operate over time, and recommended that the Board ask the superintendent to develop and bring forward a clear plan to discuss and consider a possible closure of TIDE Academy at the December 10 board meeting.

 This plan is designed to ensure that TIDE students, parents, and staff are fully informed and have a clear understanding of the process for determining the future of TIDE Academy.
 It outlines the information that will be gathered, how it will be analyzed, and how communication will occur before, during, and after key decision points.